Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Flora-Bama (Est. 1964) | Perdido

-Nicknamed “the Bama,” this extremely popular dive beach bar, oyster bar, honky-tonk roadhouse, and package store is located at the Florida and Alabama border.
-At one time, they had over twenty bars with several bands playing.
-The Bama has made the Bushwacker their signature drink and they are known to hold sold-out annual events such as Super Bowl Chili Cook Off, Mullet Toss, Bulls on the Beach, and Polar Bear Dip.
-Over seven country singers have mentioned the Bama in song.
-Some of those artists include Jimmy Buffett, Kenny Chesney, and Blake Shelton.
+Nicknamed “the Bama,” this wildly popular dive beach bar, oyster bar, honky-tonk roadhouse, and package store sits directly on the Florida–Alabama state line.
+At one time, the sprawling complex had more than twenty bars with several bands playing at once.
+The Bushwacker is its signature drink, and annual events include the Super Bowl Chili Cook-Off, Interstate Mullet Toss, Bulls on the Beach, and Polar Bear Dip.
+The Flora-Bama has even been mentioned in songs by more than seven country artists, including Jimmy Buffett, Kenny Chesney, and Blake Shelton.

 Alaska